JacopoKahl/woocommerce-password-confirmation/README.md

-# woocommerce-password-confirmation
+# Woocommerce Password Confirmation field
-Add the code to the functions.php child theme in order to extend the password field in registration and checkout page (confirmation password).
+Add this code to the functions.php child theme in order to extend the password field in registration and checkout page (confirmation password).